 The Formosan landlocked salmon, which is found in Qijiawan Creek (七家灣溪) near Wuling Recreation Area, has quite a fascinating history.
 As salmon are migratory fish, they are born in rivers, move to the ocean to mature, and then return to the rivers to spawn.

 Thus, the presence of salmon in a landlocked lake offers a glimpse into how the region’s environment has changed over time.
 The Formosan landlocked salmon are an environmental wonder as they are one of the few landlocked salmon species located near the tropics.

 Evidence of prehistoric activity in Shei-Pa National Park is present in the uncovered remains of stone tools and weapons, and pieces of pottery buried in the land.

-Folklore amongst the Atayal peoples focused on Dabajianshan, as it was rendered a holy spot.
-The Atayal believed that humanity was formed from a couple born out of mountain rock at the base of the mountain.
+Folklore amongst the Atayal peoples focused on Dabajianshan, as it was believed to be a holy spot.
+The Atayal traditionally believe that humanity formed from a couple born out of mountain rock at the base of the mountain.

 If you’re looking for an adventure, Shei-Pa National Park is the place to be.
 With dozens of hiking trails to check out, the park is a veritable adventure paradise.
 Here are some of the most popular treks to consider on your next trip: